 Second, the standard lid thermometer is prone to condensation forming inside the glass during the humid summer months.
 This isn’t really a big deal for me as I generally use a digital thermometer anyway; but if you rely on the built-in temperature gauge, this can become annoying.
 There is an easy fix for this; simply remove the thermometer and place it in your indoor oven to dry it out.
 Just know that in humid environments like the Eastern US, the condensation will return in a few days.
 Primo Oval owners living in drier climates don’t seem to have this issue, and I don’t experience it in the dry winter months.
 At the end of the day, I would hope that an alternative thermometer would be used to eliminate the problem—especially at this cooker’s price point.

 Who It’s For

 The Primo XL 400 is designed for those cooking large cuts of meat—think brisket, several racks of ribs, multiple pork shoulders, etc.—or for families that entertain.
 This isn’t the cooker for the single apartment dweller, as it takes up a sizable amount of space.
-For smaller families, stay tuned for my review of the Primo JR 200.
+For smaller families, check out our review of the Primo JR 200.
 It’s an excellent product that is surprisingly roomy for a little cooker.

 Overall, this cooker is a winner.
 I am sold on the shape since it allows for true two-zone heating.
 For me, that alone overshadows the few downsides identified above.
 I would love to see Primo get more involved in the accessories market and develop a rotisserie, making this cooker even more versatile.
 That being said, it’s been a great and versatile cooker, and I recently just made this delicious Smoked Honey Glazed Chicken Recipe using it!